Copp scores 4, Jets defeat Canucks 5-1

 There weren’t any goals in the first period.

+As the year progresses, losses become a bit tougher to take, especially when the team is playing well, he said.

+“Sometimes you play a pretty decent game and things don’t go your way.
+Does it sting?
+Yeah, a little bit,” Green said.
+“It should, though.
+That’s why we play the games, because they matter.
+And they feel great when you win and when you lose, they’re supposed to hurt.”

-NOTES: Bo Horvat returned to the Canucks lineup after missing much of the third period Monday.
+NOTES: Horvat returned to the Canucks lineup after missing much of the third period Monday.
 He took a slap shot to the foot early in the period and couldn’t put weight on his left leg as he headed to the dressing room. … Jets defenseman Tucker Poolman played his 100th NHL game.

 UP NEXT